 - My thoughts about the future of Chinese students in Canada

-I’ll start by quickly highlighting the difference between student visas and study permits.
+I’ll start by quickly highlighting the difference between student visas1 and study permits.

 A study permit gives students the authority to stay in a country once they’re there.
 It includes details about their purpose: why they’re in the country, what course level they’re studying at, how long they can stay, and whether there are any work restrictions.

-ApplyBoard examined the differences between student visas and study permits in more detail here.
+ApplyBoard examined the differences between visas and study permits in more detail here.